 You may return items at any time in the outside bookdrop.
 All returned items will be held in quarantine for a minimum of 72 hours before being checked in.

 - Will I be charged a late fee during this time?

 We are temporarily waiving all late fees for items returned.
-Please note: due to items being held in quarantine for a maximum of 72 hours, your items will remain checked out on your card until the quarantine period is over and we are able to check them in.
+Please note: due to items being held in quarantine for a minimum of 72 hours, your items will remain checked out on your card until the quarantine period is over and we are able to check them in.